Thanks for checking out my site! Allow me to explain a bit about me and my background, and how I might be able to help you on your project.

 I am a consulting professional historian and documentation photographer, with experience in historic research and writing, HABS/HAER-level photography, historic architectural surveys, and Section 106 consulting.
 I also meet and exceed the National Park Service’s Professional Qualifications Standards as both historian and architectural historian, defined at 36CFR Part 61.
 I’m based in Syracuse, NY, and am happy to travel anywhere.

-As for the basic biographical details, I am a native of central/western NY, and attended Allegheny College in Meadville, PA whence I received my BA in History in 1985.
+As for the basic biographical details, I am a native of central/western NY, and attended Allegheny College in Meadville, PA from which I received my BA in History in 1985.
 Following a summer with the Historic Deerfield Summer Fellowship Program, I headed south to the University of South Carolina in Columbia, for what was then called the Applied History Program (now the renowned USC Public History Program).
 I finished my MA at USC in 1988, and from 1987 until 1990 I was the Acting Director of the Hezekiah Alexander Homesite in Charlotte, NC (now a part of the vastly enlarged Charlotte Museum of History).
 I then hied myself off to Vanderbilt University for a second round of graduate school, receiving my Ph.D. in history in 1998.
 A revised version of my dissertation, on a series of world’s fairs in Southern cities in the late 19th and early 20th centuries, was published by the University of Tennessee Press in 2014.